How Brexit May Impact Your Personal & Commercial Insurance.

 Put a GB sticker on the back of your vehicle if it's registered in the UK, even if your number plate already shows GB with a Euro symbol.
 You could get a fine if you do not have a GB sticker displayed when driving in European countries

-You need to take your Great Britain or Northern Ireland driving licence with you so check yours is still valid and renew your driving licence online if it has expired or is about to expire.
+You need to take your Great Britain or Northern Ireland driving licence with you so check yours is still valid.
+Renew your driving licence online if it has expired or is about to expire.

 If you are taking your own vehicle you will need to take log book (V5C) and your insurance certificate.